datalad-handbook/book/docs/usecases/remodnav.rst

 Step-by-Step
 ^^^^^^^^^^^^

-:command:`datalad create` a DataLad dataset (in this example, it is named "algorithm-paper"):
+:command:`datalad create` a DataLad dataset.
+In this example, it is named "algorithm-paper", and :command:`datalad create` uses the yoda procedure [#f1]_ to apply useful configurations for a data analysis project:

 .. code-block:: bash

-   $ datalad create algorithm-paper
+   $ datalad create -c yoda algorithm-paper

    [INFO   ] Creating a new annex repo at /home/adina/repos/testing/algorithm-paper create(ok): /home/adina/repos/testing/algorithm-paper (dataset)

-Enter this newly created directory and create subdirectories (``code/`` and ``data/``) to give your dataset a comprehensible structure:
+This newly created directory already has a ``code/`` directory that will be tracked with Git and some ``README.md`` and ``CHANGELOG.md`` files thanks to the yoda procedure applied above.
+Additionally, create a subdirectory ``data/`` within the dataset.
+This project thus already has a comprehensible structure:

 .. code-block:: bash

    $ cd algorithm-paper
-   $ mkdir code data
+   $ mkdir data

    # You can checkout the directory structure with the tree command

    $ tree
    algorithm-paper
+   ├── CHANGELOG.md
    ├── code
+   │   └── README.md
+   ├── data
-   └── data
+   └── README.md

 All of your analyses scripts should live in the ``code/`` directory, and all input data should live in the ``data/`` directory.